padronfrancis1/RAG-Document-Custom-Chatbot/README.md

 Custom Prompts: Tailored prompts for accurate and concise answers.
 Explainable AI: Tracks and cites document sources for transparency.
 Extensible Design: Easily adaptable for different use cases and document types.

+# Please note to provide your OpenAI key